 DIABETES is not always the chronic progressive condition most doctors and dietitians believe it to be.
 Both type 1 and type 2 diabetes are shown to improve with diet.
-And now for type 1 diabetics, groundbreaking research led by Israel biochemistry and pharmacology professor Dr Eli Lewis could be changing the landscape significantly.
-Here’s the background to his research on a new compound to treat type 1 diabetes, and an update on what he had to say in a Q&A with me earlier this year.
+Now Israeli biochemistry and pharmacology professor Dr Eli Lewis could be changing the landscape significantly for type 1 diabetics.
+Here’s the background to his research on a new compound to treat the condition, and an update on a Q&A I had with him earlier this year.

 By Marika Sboros

 Dr Eli Lewis, professor of clinical biochemistry and pharmacology at Ben Gurion University of the Negev in Israel, just may have stumbled across one of modern medicine’s most enduring holy grails: a way to reverse type 1 diabetes safely and effectively.
-Better still, he says, the side effect profile of the natural compound he uses to treat the condition is highly favourable.
-So far, there are no negative side effects at the dose and duration he uses in his research.
+Better still, he says, the natural compound he uses to treat the condition has no negative side effects at the dose and duration he uses in his research.

 Lewis’s research is on tissue damage that plays a role in type 1 diabetes.
-He says it is often overlooked and under-studied by scientists.
+He says scientists have often overlooked and understudied this area.
 He came across it when he began researching the role of inflammation in injured islets back in 2003.
 Those islets are the tiny clusters of insulin-producing cells in the pancreas His research also covers the effects of transfusions of an anti-inflammatory drug based on a protein the body produces naturally all the time, known as Alpha 1 Antitrypsin (AAT, or alpha1).